The Council meets first Monday and the third Monday of the month at 6:30 p.m. at City Hall, 220 E. Deerpath. Agendas and

 Jim Preschlack took office May 2018 as Third Ward Alderman.
 He first came to the community with his family in 1977 and has called Lake Forest home base ever since.
 Jim received a BA in Economics from Hamilton College and an MBA from the University of Rochester.
 In 1998, Jim moved back to Lake Forest and married his wife Paula Lillard Preschlack, who also grew up in town.
 They currently reside in the Knollwood Club with their two teenagers, Stanley and Lillard, and their standard poodle, Louis.
 Jim worked as a management consultant before and after business school with Accenture, Arthur D. Little and KPMG Consulting, where he specialized in helping companies define and implement large scale transformational change programs.
 In 2016, Jim co-founded InFlow Partners, a boutique business accelerator based in Lake Forest that helps early stage companies develop "go-to market" strategies, acquire new customers, and raise capital to scale their businesses.
 Jim has been active in the community, volunteering for the Lake Forest Caucus, the Historic Preservation Commission as a member and as its Chairman, the Vestry of the Church of the Holy Spirit, and Beacon Academy, a Montessori High School in Evanston.
-Jim serves as the Chairman of the Public Works Committee, City Host of the Lake Forest Collaborative for Environmental Leadership, and is a member of the Environmental Sustainability Committee and the Finance Committee.
+Jim currently serves as the Chairman of the Public Works Committee, City Host of the Lake Forest Collaborative for Environmental Leadership, and is a member of the Environmental Sustainability Committee.